openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 *Function types conversion* is the conversion of one function type to another.
 A *function types conversion* is valid if the following conditions are met:

-- Parameter types are converted by using *contravariance* :ref:`Contravariance`
+- Parameter types are converted by using *contravariance* (:ref:`Contravariance`);

-  - Non-optional parameter type can be converted to the type of an optional parameter.
+- Non-optional parameter types can be converted to the type of an optional parameter;

-- Return types are converted by using *covariance* :ref:`Covariance`.
+- Return types are converted by using *covariance* (:ref:`Covariance`).

 See :ref:`Type Compatibility` for details.